GoGroGlo/datasets-of-interest/README.md

 # Glo's Datasets of Interest
 Some Python-based investigations about datasets I'm personally interested in.

-All of my notes are in Jupyter notebooks (.ipynb).
+Most of my notes are in Jupyter notebooks (.ipynb).
 The notes and datasets are included in every dataset folder.

 ## [Presidents of Chile](presidents-of-chile)
 **Source:** `persons`, `tenures` and `deaths` datasets manually gathered from Wikipedia in [English](https://en.wikipedia.org/wiki/List_of_presidents_of_Chile) and [Spanish](https://es.wikipedia.org/wiki/Anexo:Presidentes_de_Chile)